 Need to know

-- Ash says there's a clear winner in the common domestic dispute
+- Ashley reveals there's a clear winner in the common domestic dispute

-- He also shares his expert tips and traps to avoid
+- He also shares his expert dishwasher tips and traps to avoid

 It's the age-old argument that can fire up family members and divide offices – should your cutlery point up or down in the dishwasher?
-Get it wrong in someone else's kitchen and you could land yourself in hot water, or even cop a spray.
+Make a mistake in someone else's kitchen and you could land yourself in hot water.

 Most people would say they don't care either way.
 I didn't think I did, but then realised I subconsciously stack up every time.
 Even knives – wild, I know.
 Just not super-sharp ones – c'mon, I don't have a death wish.